timmcginley/41936/Assignments/A.md

 1. the most basic BIM you could imagine - no geometry - just the basic information for your design
 2. This gives you an idea of a design that you can use as a benchmark / baseline - can you do better? what affect would this building have on your KPIs?

-It would not be possible to produce a full shared BIM model at this stage, we are more interested in the information than the geometry in the early days, if you do not have a 3d model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?
+It would not be possible to produce a full shared BIM model at this stage, we are more interested in the information than the geometry in the early days, if you do not have a 3D model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?
 <hr>

 ## A3 Project Plan and Design Management Plan
 **Primary responsible:** PM

-PM is primarly responsible for establishing project plan for the entire team.
+PM is primarIly responsible for establishing project plan for the entire team.
 Each subject group has to identify the parts of the project, the associated deadlines and collaborative requirements for themselves as well as for the team across all stages (A, B, C, D) of the project and provide these to the PM in a timely manner for coordination.
 The project plan should describe the actual work and projected hours that is expected is needed to finish each stage of the Project.
 This is how you make sure that the work will be done to avoid any delays in payment from the client due to work not being done by the correct stage.

 The Design Management Plan (DMP) defines the responsibilities for all project deliverables.
 This should define what work you need to do.
-The DMS should describe the actual work which is expected for finishing the outline proposal at the end of the 13 week period.
+The DMP should describe the actual work which is expected for finishing the outline proposal at the end of the 13 week period.
 It should include a scheduled overview of activities.
-Examples of a plan can be found on older projects, specifically: “CES_BLD_24_06_PM_Appendix” cab be found on Learn.
+Examples of a plan can be found on older projects, specifically: “CES_BLD_24_06_PM_Appendix” can be found on Learn.

 #### Non PM Consultant Responsibilities